EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: DUAL-LAYER EXPLORATION VIEWPOINTS PLANNING

-To solve ATSP efficiently, we design an EOHC algorithm, which is improved from the Christofides algorithm \cite{Christofides} and tailored to ATSP.
-The key idea of the Christofides algorithm is to construct a minimum spanning tree (MST, Fig. \ref{routing}(a)) using the Prim algorithm and find a walk that goes around the MST.
-The solution routing of the Christofides algorithm ensures no longer than twice the optimal routing.
-However, the Christofides algorithm is designed for symmetric TSP.
+To solve ATSP efficiently, we design an \Higher{EOHDT} algorithm, which is improved from the double-tree algorithm \cite{Christofides} and tailored to ATSP.
+The key idea of the double-tree algorithm is to construct a minimum spanning tree (MST, Fig. \ref{routing}(b)) using the Prim algorithm and find a walk that goes around the MST.
+The solution routing of the double-tree algorithm ensures no longer than twice the optimal routing.
+However, the double-tree algorithm is designed for symmetric TSP.
 For exploration-oriented ATSP, the robot does not have to return to the original node as stated by \cite{Boyu2021}.
-Therefore, to minimize the routing length, the leaf node that is the farthest from the robot and nodes on its corresponding branch (in Fig. \ref{routing}(b), the green nodes) will be executed last to save the highest cost of returning to the original node.
-Another problem is how to decide the sequence of other branches.
-Since all the regions will be explored finally, the proposed method chooses the next node closest to the current node heuristically when the current node has multiple siblings as shown in Fig. \ref{routing}(c).
-Finally, a routing for ATSP will be found as shown in Fig. \ref{routing}(d).

-For the worst case, the path length $l_{eohc}$ of the routing solved by the EOHC algorithm holds:

-where $l^*$ is the optimal solution of the corresponding ATSP, and $l_m$ is the longest distance among all the distances between the robot and all the explorable history nodes.
-The computational complexity of the proposed EOHC is $\mathcal{O}(n^3)$, where $n$ is the total number of nodes.
+Therefore, to minimize the routing length, the leaf node that is the farthest from the robot and nodes on its corresponding branch (in Fig. \ref{routing}(c), the green nodes) will be executed last to save the highest cost of returning to the original node.
+Another problem is how to decide the sequence of the other branches.
+Since all the regions will be explored finally, the proposed method chooses the next node closest to the current node heuristically when the current node has multiple child nodes, as shown in Fig. \ref{routing}(d).
+Finally, a routing for ATSP will be found as shown in Fig. \ref{routing}(e). \begin{theorem} \Higher{The EOHDT runs in $\mathcal{O}(n^2)$ time, where $n$ denotes the number of the history nodes.} \end{theorem} \begin{proof} \Higher{EOHDT starts by generating an MST utilizing the Prim algorithm, which takes $\mathcal{O}(n^2)$ time.
+Then, EOHDT finds the farthest leaf node among $n_{leaf}$ leaf nodes, which takes $\mathcal{O}(n_{leaf})$ time.
+Let $m$ be the number of nodes that have multiple child nodes in the MST.
+Then, EOHDT needs to conduct $m$ times sorting of child nodes.
+It results in $\mathcal{O}(\sum_{i=1}^{m}n_i\log n_i)$ time complexity, where $n_i$ is the child nodes number of the $i$-th node among the $m$ nodes.
+Because $n_i < n$ and $2\leq n_i$, we have $\sum_{i=1}^{m} n_i\log n_i < n^2$.} \Higher{Therefore, EOHDT runs in $\mathcal{O}(n^2+n_{leaf}+\sum_{i=1}^{m} n_i\log n_i)\approx\mathcal{O}(n^2)$ time.} \end{proof} \begin{theorem} \Higher{The length of the routing solved by EOHDT $l_{E}$ holds $l_{E}\leq 2l^*-l_m$, where $l^*$ is the length of the optimal solution of the ATSP, and $l_m$ is the longest distance among\ distances between the robot and all the nodes on the MST.} \end{theorem} \begin{proof} \Higher{Given the summation of all the edge lengths of the MST $l_{MST}$, it holds $l_{MST}\leq l^*$.
+It is easy to derive}